-THE FIX: When you find your brown sugar in a brick-like mound, blame improper storage—exposure to air causes the moisture in the sugar to evaporate.
+THE RESULT: A hard heap.THE FIX: When you find your brown sugar in a brick-like mound, blame improper storage—exposure to air causes the moisture in the sugar to evaporate.
 There are a couple of ways to restore softness.
 If you need the sugar immediately, place it in a microwave-safe container, cover with a damp (but not dripping) paper towel, and cook at HIGH in 30-second intervals until it’s softened.
 Microwave-softened sugar hardens as it cools, so only heat the amount you need.
 A longer method with more lasting results: Add an apple slice to the container, seal, and wait a day or so.
 The sugar will absorb the moisture from the apple.
 In the future, make sure you store brown sugar in an airtight container in a cool, dry place (but not in the refrigerator).